bbdumdum/digitalgaia/organization/infrastructure.md

 # Infrastructure

-Research for which internal tools to use should be made as RFC/decision style document:
+Research for which internal tools to use should be made as [RFC/decision style document](#sop-ref)
-(see: [Tools](../ktree/tools.md) for more info)

 - password manager (bitwarden)
 - communication (matrix, element, zulip)